CoryMundt/Portfolio/README.txt

 # python-portfolio
 GitHub Portfolio for Recruiters

 Description: The project the code was taken from is a personal project of mine.
 I have always wanted to create a complex trading bot built on statistical analysis.
 The sample code is taken from an early version of said project.
 It basically just gets data from the coinbase api and builds a database from it.
 It is not the final version because everyone wants an advantage in trading, so I don't want the final version public.
 Basically the only difference though is that this updates itself regularly wihtout user input and it accounts for rows of data that are empty.
+(I also want to add I picked coinbase because I am subject to insider trading laws currently so to trade I'm left with crypto)

 Technology: Python, JSON, and SQL (sqlite)